Heya (sumo): Women in the heya

-It's not unusual for the okamisan herself to be familiar with the world of stables, and some are the daughters of sumo wrestlers who have become stablemasters in their own right.
+It is not unusual for the okamisan herself to be familiar with the world of stables, and some are the daughters of sumo wrestlers who have become stablemasters in their own right.
 A recent example included the marriage of former ōzeki Takakeishō to the daughter of former Hokuten'yū in 2020.
 Historically, most stablemasters' wives came from families managing ryokan or even traditional dancers.
 Some okamisan were also models or actresses.
 For example, the wife of Wakashimazu is the former singer Mizue Takada.
 More unusually, the okamisan of Asakayama and Nishikido are a former pro-wrestler and soprano respectively.

 Due to the Shinto roots of professional sumo, women do not have full freedom of movement in the stable.
 Their actions are subject to the same restrictions as other professional sumo-related events, due to traditions that consider women's bodies impure.
 Even in the stable, a woman is not allowed to move around the training area, and must remain on the observation platform next to it to converse or watch the wrestlers.
 Furthermore, unlike other traditional sumo professionals, who are all men, okamisan do not receive a salary despite their important position in the organization of the stables.
 Because their position is based exclusively on a marital bond, some okamisan faced with the death of their husband are required to hand over their home (the stable) to a successor and leave the building's apartments to take up other activities.
 This was notably the case for the wife of Asashio III who, after his sudden death, left to run a family chankonabe restaurant in Nagano prefecture.